-The European Centre for Medium-Range Weather Forecasts (ECMWF) is an independent intergovernmental organisation supported by 34 states.
-It is both a research institute and a 24/7 operational service, producing and disseminating numerical weather predictions to its Member States.
+The European Centre for Medium-Range Weather Forecasts (ECMWF) is an independent intergovernmental organisation with 34 state members.
+It is both a research institute and a 24/7 operational service.
+It produces and disseminates numerical weather predictions to its Member States.
 This data is fully available to the national meteorological services in the Member States.
-The Centre also offers a catalogue of forecast data that can be purchased by businesses worldwide and other commercial customers.
+The Centre also offers a catalogue of forecast data for businesses and other commercial customers to purchase worldwide.
 The supercomputer facility (and associated data archive) at ECMWF is one of the largest of its type in Europe and Member States can use 25% of its capacity for their own purposes.

 The organisation was established in 1975 and now employs around 300 staff from more than 30 countries.
 ECMWF is one of the six members of the Co-ordinated Organisations, which also include the North Atlantic Treaty Organisation (NATO), the Council of Europe (CoE), the European Space Agency (ESA), the Organisation for Economic Co-operation and Development (OECD), and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT).

-Choosing CloudSigma enabled them to provision large volume near real-time data sets generated at ECMWF to CloudSigma’s public cloud where Member States can access those ECMWF data sets.
-Without any ECMWF intervention their Member States are able to go directly to the CloudSigma cloud platform, set up their own account, and start receiving the required data.
+Choosing CloudSigma enabled them to provision large volume near real-time weather forecast data sets generated at ECMWF to CloudSigma’s public cloud.
+There, Member States can access those ECMWF data sets.
+Without any ECMWF intervention their Member States are able to go directly to the CloudSigma cloud platform, set up their own account, and start receiving the required weather forecast data.

 “With CloudSigma, today we can offer to our member states something we could not offer before, which is to have their own virtual machine, with their own software, they take care of their own licences for that deployment, where we co-locate the data that they need.”Ricardo Correa, Network Applications Expert @ ECMWF